Gifts for cats – including toys, scratching posts, and beds. Tested by two kitties who are going to tell you the truth about what cats like.

 Cats give so much.
 Don’t forget them!

-Today Avon & Cally are helping me out with a list of gifts for cats.
+Avon & Cally have volunteered to help me out with a list of gifts for cats.
 These are some of their most loved toys, beds, and hideouts.
 Consider them for the cat on your list!

 Window sill perch